-If you’re going to St Lucia prepare enjoy a well-cooked fish, accompanied by a cold beer on a Friday night at the Anse La Raye Fish Fry.
+If you’re travel to St Lucia prepare enjoy a well-cooked fish, accompanied by a cold beer on a Friday night at the Anse La Raye Fish Fry.
 You can also find dishes there like smoked meat or the traditional Colombo.
 These are just a few of the special highlights of St. Lucian gastronomy, with African and European roots.
 Of course, you can also see the British influence in dishes like carrot cake, sweet desserts, pork ribs or fried chicken thighs.

 -Where to Go: